-A delicious, savory bread pudding loaded with the comforting flavors of prosciutto, sage and gruyere cheese.
-Perfect as a side dish but hearty enough to be a main entree!
+A delicious, savory bread pudding loaded with comforting flavors.
+This Savory Prosciutto, Sage, Gruyere Bread Pudding is perfect as a side dish but hearty enough to be an entree!

 I have this thing with good bread.
 Don’t give me a chain grocery store baguette or a loaf of pre-packaged multigrain that gets dry two days after you’ve bought it.
 Give me some true, down home bread that you fetch out of the bakery case yourself and that you can’t help yourself from digging into on the way home because the aroma just fills your car and surely you just need to try it and make sure it’s alright.
 Sorry, gluten-free friends, I just can’t hang with you.
 I have too much of a love affair with fresh- from-the-corner-bakery bread.